eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

    - `d`: the current loop depth, a natural number.
 Initially this is zero.
 - Start:
    1. Traverse `b` in execution order, that is, depth first, and at each statement:
+      1. If we're at an `if` statement, run the algorithm in each of the branches in parallel, and check that the resulting state is the same in both.
+That is, either the variable is consumed in all branches, or in none.
+If the variable is used inconsistently between the branches (e.g. consumed in one but not the other), signal an error.
+      1. If we're at a `case` statement, same logic as with an `if` statement.
+      1. If we're at a `for` or `while` loop, increase `d` by one and run the algorithm in the loop's body, then decrement `d` by one.
       1. If we're at a `return` statement:
          - Check that `s = Consumed`.
 Otherwise, signal an error saying `x` must be consumed before returning.